 Little Caesars and Papa John’s: Take a Slice out of Cruelty—Offer Vegan Cheese!

 I recently worked inside one of the largest dairy factory farms on the East Coast, one that touts its innovation as the first in the country to implement machine-milking of cows, known as “robo-milking.”
-Yet the horrors I documented at Mason Dixon Farms as a Compassion Over Killing undercover investigator reveal the much darker reality of this massive dairy factory.
+Yet the horrors I documented at Mason Dixon Farms as a Compassion Over Killing (now known as Animal Outlook) undercover investigator reveal the much darker reality of this massive dairy factory.

 At Mason Dixon, which supplies to Land O’Lakes and Dairy Farmers of America (DFA), the largest milk marketing cooperative in the US, I witnessed violent abuse of mother cows on a regular basis, including workers kicking cows in the face or udders, jabbing cows with their elbows, bending and twisting their tails, and even punching them for fun.
 One time, I even saw a cow who was too weak to stand up being electrically shocked over 100 times.

 On this massive factory farm, 2,500 cows live in hazardous conditions, often getting stuck on large water troughs, unable to free themselves, and falling.
 Cows even walk in water contaminated with formaldehyde, which workers often handled without proper protective gear.
 I also watched as terrified cows were turned completely on their sides by an enormous machine, and then they had all four legs restrained so that their hooves could be sawed down in a frightening process.